joemoose/psiops/docs/playing.md

 When all segments are checked off, the obstacle is overcome.

 Similarly, impending danger, such as the alert level of the guards, may be tracked on a *clock*.
 The GM checks off segments on the *clock* when players fail *action rolls* or achieve *partial success*.
-The danger comes to fruition when all segments are checked off—the guards hunt down the intruders, activate an alarm, release the hounds, etc.
+The danger comes to fruition when all segments are checked off—the guards hunt down the intruders, sound an alarm, release the hounds, etc.

 ## Reaction Roll